How does this company make money?

 How does this company scale?

-Route optimization software and warehouse management systems replicate cheaply across new distribution centers, enabling broadline expansion.
-Custom-cut meat and seafood processing capacity resists scaling because each facility requires USDA certification and specialized equipment, and cannot be operated remotely or automated beyond current food safety requirements.
+Route optimization software and warehouse management systems can be rolled out across new distribution centers at low cost, so broadline delivery expands relatively easily.
+What does not scale easily is the custom-cut processing side: every new SYGMA meat or seafood facility needs USDA certification, specialized equipment, and cannot be run remotely or automated beyond what current food safety rules allow.

 What external forces can significantly affect this company?